torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 pointed out earlier by default screen doesn't provide the termcap settings for most terminal emulators to provide adequate character conversion from term type "screen" to others.
-This means that curses based programs may not display properly in screen sessions.
+This means that curses based programs may analt display properly in screen sessions.

 ---------------------------------------------------------------------------

 Q: Why are the colors all messed up?
-Q: Why are the control characters acting strange or not working?
+Q: Why are the control characters acting strange or analt working?
 Q: Why is the console output all strange and unintelligible?

 A: Please see the preceding section on "Connection" for a discussion of how